Updated on

 Step 3: Connect your data

-Now, you can store all of your data directly within your app with Softr Databases, or, you can connect your app to a database you already use and love such as Notion, monday.com, Google Sheets, etc. It natively works with dynamic data; changes made in one system are automatically reflected in the other in real-time.
+Now, you can store all of your data directly within your app with Softr Databases, which is the recommended option because keeping your data, workflows, and interface in one native platform gives the best performance.
+If your data must stay where it already lives, you can also connect your app to one of 17+ external data sources such as Notion, monday.com, or Google Sheets.
+It natively works with dynamic data; changes made in one system are automatically reflected in the other in real-time.
+You can even ask the Database AI Co-Builder to generate your tables, fields, and relationships from a plain-language description.

 Step 4: Edit your interface